OrchardCMS/OrchardDoc/docs/Documentation/Understanding-placement-info.markdown

 If you just put the wrapper without specifying 'Content:5' the body part will not show up.
 By adding `Content:5` it specifies which zone to render the part in.

-After modifying your placement.info the Shape Tracing module Shape tab will show your wrapper location at the bottom.
+After modifying your `Placement.info` the Shape Tracing module Shape tab will show your wrapper location at the bottom.
 It will be: `~/Themes/{yourTheme}/Views/Wrapper.HtmlContent.cshtml`.

 Create this file and put the following text in it: